superfly/fly_postgres_elixir/README.md

 is always running in a region with either the primary or replica database.

 To make your deployments reliably end up in a desired region, we'll disable the backup regions.
-Or rather, explicitly set which regions should be use as backup regions.
+Or rather, explicitly set which regions to use as backup regions.

-To see you current set of backup regions:
+To see the current set of backup regions:

 ```shell
 fly regions backup list
 ```

-If you want to serve 2 regions like `lax` and `syd`, then you can the backup regions like this:
+If we want to serve 2 regions like `lax` and `syd`, then we can set the backup regions like this:

 ```shell
 fly regions backup lax syd